 Don’t get us wrong, Agile certifications can be tremendously helpful.
 Agile Project Management certifications, for example, can improve career prospects and help practitioners be more effective.
 The problem comes in assuming that managing an Agile team or participating in one always requires certification.

-The fact is, many certifications are unnecessarily expensive and time-consuming.
+The fact is that many certifications are unnecessarily expensive and time-consuming for many learners.
 Considering the resources involved in making an Agile transformation, you can’t afford to waste them on something that’s not going to make a difference in the grand scheme of your team’s success.
 So you need to be deliberate about whether certification is actually going to help you be a better Agile leader and whether your team members need it to leverage Agile ways of working fully.

 All that said, if you or one of your team members do want to get an Agile certification, be sure to choose one designed for someone with your background and experience.
 Otherwise, you risk wasting time and money on something that’s not going to substantially help you.